KillingSpark/rustysd/Readme.md

 1. Be platform agnostic as long as it's unix (I develop on linux but I'll try to test it on FreeBSD when I add new platform specific stuff)

 ## What works
-This section should be somewhat up to date with what parts are (partly?) implemented and (partly?) tested
+This section should be somewhat up to date with what parts are (partly?) implemented and (partly?) tested.
+If you find anything does actually not work please file me an issue!

 ### General features